 6 miles roundtrip, Easy to Moderate

-Easily accessible from the Alyeska Resort, this trail — a mix of boardwalk and gravel — takes you through the most northernly portion of Alaska’s temperate rainforest.
+Easily accessible from the Alyeska Resort, this trail — a mix of boardwalk, gravel, and dirt trail — takes you through the most northernly portion of Alaska’s temperate rainforest.
 Look for wildflowers in the spring and blueberries in the fall.
-Enjoy beautiful views of the the rushing waters of Winner Creek.
+Enjoy beautiful views of the rushing waters of Winner Creek.

 HATCHER PASS: REED LAKES TRAIl

 8.7 miles roundtrip, Difficult

 This route takes you into one of Alaska’s most beautiful — and accessible — alpine valleys.
 While the initial section of this trail is maintained, the majority of the Reed Lakes Trail can be rugged, including large boulder fields, before reaching Lower Reed Lake.
 Stop there for a picnic lunch or overnight camp before continuing to Upper Reed Lake surrounded by the rugged Talkeetna Mountains.

 Starting from the historic mining town of Kennecott in Wrangell-St. Elias National Park, take the relatively level trail along the edge of the broad Root Glacier or continue on another 2 miles to the Erie Mine tram cables.

 This multi-use, paved trail wanders along the floor of Portage Valley and connects multiple campgrounds.
 Look for salmon at the Williwaw Fish Viewing Platform and keep an eye out for black bears on the steep mountainsides above.
 Be sure to stop by the Begich, Boggs Visitor Center for information about the area’s natural history and to see bits of ice calved off from Portage Glacier on Portage Lake.